bqworks/accordion-slider-jquery/README.md

 </script>
 ```

 Accordion Slider has 40+ customizable options.
-More about this in the [JavaScript API](docs/api.md#javascript-api) doc.
+More about this in the [JavaScript API](docs/api.md#javascript-api) documentation.

 ## Detailed usage instructions ##